A Guide to Winter-Harvest Crops & Overwintering for Spring Harvest

 "What can I plant to harvest in winter, and when should I plant it?"

 Producing marketable crops in winter requires learning the correct planting window dates for your location.
-We've written this guide to provide a starting point, primarily for growing within unheated tunnels.
+We've developed this guide to provide a starting point, primarily for growing within unheated tunnels.
 You can use the charts and guidelines presented here while adjusting the techniques and timing to fit your own region and practice.
 Remember to keep records, to determine what works best and improve upon your successes.

-To begin, it is helpful to distinguish between the two main winter growing strategies.
+To begin, it is helpful to distinguish between the two basic winter growing strategies.
 The first group you harvest in winter, the second group you leave in place over the winter to produce an early spring crop.

 - Winter-Harvest Crops are planted in late summer or early fall, primarily in high tunnels, for harvest throughout the winter.